Colonization & Colony Management¶

 - Class-0 station, special inventory.

-Pricing (✅ Shipped)¶
+Per-pioneer fee (✅ Shipped)¶

-colonists is a dynamic-priced commodity, not a fixed sticker.
+The per-pioneer fee is dynamically priced.
 Source: services/gameserver/src/services/trading_service.py — COMMODITY_PRICE_RANGES["colonists"] = {min: 30, max: 80}, calculate_dynamic_price().

 supply_ratio = station.commodity.quantity / capacity # 0.0 – 1.0